 5 Let this mind be in you which was also in Christ Jesus.
 (NKJV).

-When Jesus Christ was rejected in a village of the Samaritans, James and John sought for His permission to command fire to come down from heaven and consumed the people as Elijah did.
+When Jesus Christ was rejected in a village of the Samaritans James and John sought for His permission to command fire to come down from heaven and consume the people as Elijah did.

 The believers are called to exhibit or exercise the same self-control in the face of provocation, opposition, rejection or humiliation.

-This why Paul said that: “…we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.”
+This why Paul said, “…we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.”
 (Rom.
 8:23 NKJV).

 In the meantime, “This is what I have to say–Let your steps be guided by the Spirit, and then you will never gratify the cravings of your earthly nature.”
 (Gal.
 5:16 TCNT).

-Prayer: My Dear Heavenly Father, thank You for giving me the Holy Spirit to indwell and transform me into Christlikeness, from glory to glory.
+Prayer: My Dear Heavenly Father, thank You for giving me the Holy Spirit to indwell and transform my character into Christ-likeness, from glory to glory.
 Help me Lord to walk in the Spirit and bear the fruit of the Spirit in my thoughts, words, emotions and actions every day of my life, in Jesus’ name.
 Amen.